 As the pain community expands, we will bring pain societies together to dialogue and ultimately develop a lingua franca based on relevant research discoveries and ambitious interventions for the chronic pain medicine community.

-Chair, Scientific/Education Planning Committee
+Co-Chair, Scientific/Education Planning Committee